 Marissa placed an expensive boot on her chest, the smaller woman looking down at Aethel as if she were nothing but an insect to be crushed.
 Aethel punched her in the knee, causing the woman to crumple as she let out a cry of pain.

-Aethel was ready to fight, managing to punch one of the men in the jaw and knocking him to the floor as she tried to rescue her child.
+Aethel was ready to fight, managing to stand up and deck one of the men in the jaw, knocking him to the floor as she tried to rescue her child.
 Unfortunately for her, he had not been as down as she thought, the man grabbing her leg and holding her in place as another one of the thugs punched her in the gut.
-The breath rushed out of her lungs, and she was decked in the face, forcing her to the ground.
-She aimed her Amulet Glove, a beautiful thing of bronze metal and an emerald jewel, to blast the thug across the room, but the sound of her son Craeft crying out caused her to freeze.
+The breath rushed out of her lungs, and as she bent over, she was decked in the face before being thrown to the ground.
+She aimed her amulet glove, a beautiful thing of bronze metal and an emerald jewel, to blast the thug across the room, but the sound of her son Craeft crying out caused her to freeze.

 Aethel’s green orbs widened in terror as she saw her son’s struggles start to weaken, his small arms tapping at the man’s hands as his face started to turn blue.
 “Ok, ok!
 Just let him go!”